sayakpaul/Training-BatchNorm-and-Only-BatchNorm/README.md

 - `All_Layers_Frozen.ipynb`: As the name suggests this notebook shows what happens when all the layers of a CNN is made _non-trainable_.
 - `Varying_Batch_Sizes.ipynb`: Runs experiments with varying batch sizes (only batch norm layer as trainable).
 - `Visualization.ipynb`: Visualizes the learned convolution filters of the networks.
+- `Visualization_II.ipynb`: Almost same as `Visualization.ipynb` with a bit different visualization plots.

 ## Some interesting findings (of course credits to the authors)
 Below is the output of the first trained convolution layer (all the layers were trained from scratch in this case)